The Effect of 401k Eligibility on Financial Wealth

 ensemble_type = "average")

-# DML estimation of the ATE
+# DML estimation of the average treatment effect (ATE)

 ate_fit <- ddml_ate(y, D, X,